Unsupervised Layered Image Decomposition into Object Prototypes: Quantitative semantic segmentation results

 \paragraph{Evaluation.} Motivated by standard practices from supervised semantic segmentation and clustering benchmarks, we evaluate our unsupervised object semantic segmentation results by computing the mean accuracy (mACC) and the mean intersection-over-union (mIoU) across all classes (including background).
 We first compute the global confusion matrix on the same 320 images used for object instance segmentation evaluation.
 Then, we reorder the matrix with a cluster-to-class mapping computed using the Hungarian algorithm~\cite{kuhnHungarianMethodAssignment1955}.
 Finally, we average accuracy and intersection-over-union over all classes, including background, respectively yielding mACC and mIoU.

 \paragraph{Results.} Our performances averaged over 5 runs are reported in Table~\ref{tab:multiobj_sem}.
 Similar to our results for object instance segmentation, we filter an outlier run out of 5 for Multi-dSprites based on its high reconstruction loss compared to other runs ($1.93 \times 10^{-3}$ against $\{1.51, 1.49, 1.52, 1.57\} \times 10^{-3}$).
 For Tetrominoes and Multi-dSprites, our method obtains strong results thus emphasizing that our 2D prototype-based modeling is well suited for such 2D scene benchmarks.
 On the contrary for CLEVR6, there is still room for improvements.
 Although we can distinguish the 6 different categories from discovered sprites, such performances suggest that our model struggles to accurately transform the sprites to match the target object instances.
 This is expected since we do not explicitly account for neither 3D, lighting nor material effects in our modeling.
-Incorporating more complex transformations would be an interesting path of research.